rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 When received, this topic means either report back the current device state (with an empty or "?" payload), or change the device state based on the payload.
 That means that when the MQTT Plug-in receives the message, it must communicate with the subscribing plug-in to complete the response.
-It does this by calling the callback proc.
+It does this by calling the callback procedure.
 Let's say some external entity wants to know the state of uroom.
-When the MQTT Plug-in received the appropriate message, it calls the callback proc like this:
+When the MQTT Plug-in received the appropriate message, it calls the callback procedure like this:
 <pre>
     cascb cmnd/uroom/POWER "?"
 0
 </pre>
-A proc "cascb" must be defined in the calling plug-in to handle the message.
+A procedure "cascb" must be defined in the calling plug-in to handle the message.
 In this case, it should eventually use another <b>mqttComm</b> command to send back status, maybe like this:

 <pre>